dvig14/OS-Simulations/mem-relocation/Readme.md

 (a segmentation violation).
 For this problem, you should assume a simple virtual address space of a given size.

-As you can see, the homework simply generates randomized virtual addresses.
+As you can see, this simply generates randomized virtual addresses.
 For each, you should determine whether it is in bounds, and if so, determine to which physical address it translates.
 Running with -c (the "compute this for me" flag) gives us the results of these translations, i.e.,